Ebimsv/Torch-Linguist/Readme.md

 print(f"Perplexity: {final_perplexity.item()}")
 ```

-Let's illustrate these metrics with an example.
-Suppose we have a language model trained on a large corpus of text, and we want to evaluate its performance using cross-entropy and perplexity.
-We provide a test set of sentences, and for each sentence, we calculate the cross-entropy and perplexity as follows:

-1. **Sentence: "The cat is sitting on the ..."**

-   The language model predicts the next word as "mat" with a probability of 0.8, "chair" with a probability of 0.1, and "table" with a probability of 0.1.

-   Cross-entropy = -log(0.8) = 0.223
-   Perplexity = exp(0.223) = 1.250

-2. **Sentence: "I want to go to the ..."**

-   The language model predicts the next word as "park" with a probability of 0.6, "store" with a probability of 0.3, and "school" with a probability of 0.1.

-   Cross-entropy = -log(0.6) = 0.511
-   Perplexity = exp(0.511) = 1.668

-By calculating the cross-entropy and perplexity for multiple sentences in the test set and taking their average, we can obtain a quantitative measure of the language model's performance.

-In summary, cross-entropy and perplexity are widely used metrics to evaluate the effectiveness of language models.
-These metrics provide insights into the model's ability to predict the next word accurately, with lower values indicating better performance.

 # Step 3: Choose the appropriate method: Language Modeling with Embedding Layer and LSTM

 The Language Modeling with Embedding Layer and LSTM code is a powerful tool for building and training language models.
 This code implementation combines two fundamental components in natural language processing: an **embedding layer** and a **long short-term memory (LSTM)** network.